International Day of People with Disability

 Kerrie worked with World Vision Australia for 12 years before moving to Perth in 2003.
 She has held a range of positions in the disability sector.
 Upon completing Small Business development training Kerrie undertook Australian Institute of Company Director training and Citizen-centred Leadership Community of Practice training prior to establishing her own business.
 Kerrie Duff Consulting was put on hold when Kerrie became a Planning and Support Coordinator with the NDIA.
 In September 2020 Kerrie joined the Integrated Support Solutions team as a p/t Support Coordinator.

-Monique is passionate about volunteering with her the local girl guides group, is a mentor for young girls with a disability and is passionate about inclusion and a truly inclusive society.
-Welcome Monique!
+Monique also volunteers with her the local girl guides group, is a mentor for young girls with a disability and is passionate about inclusion and a truly inclusive society.

-We would like to thank all seven women for committing to the WWDA LEAD Project Steering Committee and look forward introducing you again individually in the new year.
+We would like to thank all of these people above for committing to the WWDA LEAD Project Steering Committee for the duration of the project.